os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics_v1/documentation/macroeconomics_discipline.markdown

 The investment in energy $I^E$ is: $$I_{t}^E = share\_energy\_investment_t * Q_t + ren\_investments$$
 With:
 $$ren\_investments = emissions \cdot co2\_taxes \cdot co2\_tax\_eff$$
-However, invest coming from CO2 taxes are capped at the value of energy investment without tax multiplied by the model input factor co2_input_limit.
+However, investments coming from CO2 taxes are capped at the value of energy investment without tax multiplied by the model input factor co2_input_limit.
 It is 2 by default and smoothed with the following formula:
 $$ren\_investments = co2\_invest\_limit \cdot \frac{energy\_investment\_wo\_tax}{10} \cdot(9.0 + e^{- \frac{co2\_invest\_limit \cdot energy\_investment\_wo\_tax}{ren\_investments}})$$

 The investment in non-energy $I^{NE}$ is :